Continuing Professional Development Program

 - Of the 32 credits, 1 ½ credits must be on the topic of ethics

 - Of the 32 credits, 1 ½ credits must be on the topic of current planning law

 Activities That Do NOT Count for CM Credit

 - Teaching for a salary, fee, or honorarium

 - Retired members are exempt from CM requirements

 See the APA website for a list of special exemption

 Educational providers, including the Connecticut Chapter, APA, must register with APA.

 For more detailed information, educational providers, or potential educational providers, are encouraged to see a provider fact sheet at: http://www.planning.org/cm/activities/pdf/cmproviderhandbook.pdf

-Planners wishing to log their CM credits for seminars they attended should go to http://www.planning.org/cm/log/, and click on the appropriate tab and follow directions.
+Planners wishing to log their CM credits for seminars and webinars they attended should go to http://www.planning.org/cm/log/, and click on the appropriate tab and follow directions.